cardmagic/tesh/README.md

 # tesh

-A highly dynamic shell environment/programming language with data structures
+A highly dynamic object-oriented shell environment for programmers

 ## Installation